judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-09-10-the-trident-hotel-and-poverty.markdown

 ---
 title:			The Trident Hotel and Poverty
 date:			2014-09-10 03:28:44 Z
-categories: Hyderabad
+categories:		hyderabad
-tags: Adventure
-  - Hotel Life
-  - India
-  - Mutual Mobile
-  - Poverty
-  - Travel
+tags:			adventure, hotel life, india, mmutual mobile, poverty, travel
 author:			judsonlmoore
 excerpt:		During a 6-month business trip to India, I was faced with poverty every day from the window of my high rise 7-star hotel.
 What could I do about it?
 layout:			post
+image:			../assets/images/

 ---